patagonaa/esphome-daly-hkms-bms-can/README.md

 ESPHome component to monitor DALY H/K/M/S-Series Battery Management Systems via CAN bus.
 Works with other of the "new" DALY BMS as well.

+Tested with:
+- 100A 15S K-Series BMS

 > [!CAUTION]
-> This is not tested thorougly, use at your own risk and check if data is plausible!
+> This is not tested thorougly (yet), use at your own risk and check if data is plausible!

 Also see https://github.com/syssi/esphome-daly-bms for a similar component that uses BLE.